myarotskaya/architecture-center/docs/data/scenarios/data-transfer.md

 ms:date: 02/09/2018
 ---

-# Choosing a data transfer technology
+# Transferring data to and from Azure

-## What are your options when choosing a data transfer method?

 There are several options for transferring data to and from Azure, depending on your needs.